barkais/moleculaR/Command Line Usage/README.md

 ## Molecule Visualization

-moleculaR's visual aid is accessible from the command line (for Mac and Windows installations).
+moleculaR's visual aid is accessible from the command line (for Mac and Windows installations, Linux users may be required to install openGL first).

 ```r
 # To generate a plot of an xyz file, use: